 Blood Testing for Depression

 There are certain genetic markers associated with some depression.
 Scientists have now identified these markers and can actually pinpoint them through blood testing.
 This “objective measure” of the condition is poised to do wonders for those suffering from depression because doctors can get to the root cause faster.
 In addition, blood testing can result in faster and more definitive diagnoses for depression in teenagers.
 This means the individual will be able to get the help they need sooner, lessening the chance of stronger side effects or harmful behaviors.

 Blood testing can also help reduce the stigma associated with mental illnesses.
 Without a scientific answer, some see mental illness as a kind of laziness.
 Being able to show actual results instead of interpretive ones brings depression into the same arena as other health issues.
 No one can say “it’s all in your mind” when there is proof that the condition changes the body physically.

-This is a very important part of blood testing for depression, since the social implications are the main factor that keeps the majority of depressed teens from seeking treatment.
-Patients, both adults and teens, will feel less ostracized and therefore will find it easier to get help.
+This is a very important part of blood testing for depression since the social implications are the main factor that keeps the majority of depressed teens from seeking treatment.
+Both adult and teen patients will feel less ostracized and therefore will find it easier to get help.
 Many children dealing with depression feel like there is no hope, but this breakthrough says the opposite.
 With earlier diagnoses, less stigma, and a better understanding of how the condition works, teenagers who suffer from depression can see a much more hopeful future.